 - Lowers high blood pressure

-Depending on your body weight, you can have up to 3.5-9 teaspoons of stevia each day to stay within the FDA’s acceptable daily intake (ADI) of purified stevia.
+Depending on your body weight, you can have up to 3.5-9 teaspoons each day to stay within the FDA’s acceptable daily intake (ADI) of the purified version.
 Amounts 100 times higher have been tested with no negative results in animals.

-Stevia may have a slightly metallic aftertaste for some people.
-In long-term studies, stevia has been reported to cause no reportable side effects in humans, although WebMD warns of potential symptoms, including bloating, nausea, dizziness, numbness and muscle pain.
+This natural sweetener may have a slightly metallic aftertaste for some people.
+In long-term studies, it has been reported to cause no reportable side effects in humans, although WebMD warns of potential symptoms, including bloating, nausea, dizziness, numbness and muscle pain.
 These have not been duplicated in long-term studies in humans, however.

 It’s possible stevia side effects may be pronounced in people with ragweed allergy, but this has not been reported or studied.

-Stevia is my number one (and only) pick for non-nutritive (no-calorie) sweeteners, and on the top of my list overall for healthy natural sweeteners.
-As with all sweet things, it’s best to use stevia in moderation.
+It is my No. 1 (and only) pick for non-nutritive (no-calorie) sweeteners, and on the top of my list overall for healthy natural sweeteners.
+As with all sweet things, it’s best to use it in moderation.

 Read Next: 5 Best Sugar Substitutes